aristanetworks/anta/docs/advanced_usages/scaling.md

     xml.write("nrfu.xml", pretty=True)
     ```

+    !!! tip "CI/CD Integration"
+        This report format can be used with CI/CD tools like Jenkins, GitLab, or GitHub Actions.

 ## 🎉 Conclusion

 By implementing these scaling strategies, you can efficiently run ANTA tests on large network fabrics.
 The combination of parallel execution, optimized catalogs, and proper resource management ensures fast and reliable network validation.